instabase/instabase-sdk-go/README.md

 1. `IB_API_TOKEN` : Your API token from Instabase Apps website.
 2. `IB_ROOT_URL` : Root URL of Instabase App website.
-3. `IB_VERBOSE_LOG` (Not mandatory): Valid values are true and false.
+3. `IB_VERBOSE_LOG` (optional): Valid values are true and false.
 Set to true to turn on verbose logging.

 ### Manual config